 The Honors Biology Track supports thesis topics of many types, reflecting the diversity in modern biology.
-These can include field-based studies, laboratory work (including molecular studies and large-scale physiology projects), genetic and genomic projects, and computer modeling and analysis.
-All these types of research can be done under the supervision of William Paterson faculty members, who have expertise in all these areas.
+These can include field-based studies in ecology, evolution, biodiversity, laboratory work (including molecular studies and rigorous physiology projects), genetic and genomic projects, biochemistry, and computer and mathematical modeling.
+All these types of research can be done under the supervision of William Paterson faculty members, who have expertise and extensive research experience in a broad range of areas.